jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 > "em" stands for "emphasis".
 It does the same thing as "bold".

 > "a" stands for "anchor".
 It's a link.
-We won't often use the bare "a" tag in Phoenix -- we'll prefer the `link` helper we'll introduce in chapter 7 of this section -- but this html is good enough to get our page working.
+We won't often use the bare "a" tag in Phoenix -- we'll prefer the `link` helper we'll introduce in chapter 2.6 -- but this html is good enough to get our page working.

 ---